Approved by the Surfrider Foundation Board of Directors on October 15, 2006. Updated July, 2018

-Whereas, many of the impacts of global warming will be felt more acutely along our coasts, both along shore and in the water
+Whereas, many climate change impacts, caused by global warming, are felt more acutely along our coasts, both along shore and in the water;

 NOW, THEREFORE, BE IT RESOLVED that the Surfrider Foundation Board of Directors,

-Supports, through collaboration with partner organizations, efforts to reduce carbon and other greenhouse gas-causing emissions.
+Supports, through collaboration with partner organizations, efforts to reduce carbon dioxide and other greenhouse gas emissions.

-Will address coastal issues with increased urgency, take global warming and sea level rise into account when considering coastal and ocean issues, and encourage all public and private entities to do the same.
+Will address coastal issues with increased urgency, take climate change and sea level rise into account when considering coastal and ocean issues, and encourage all public and private entities to do the same.

-Believes that global warming and sea level rise further reduce the efficacy of shoreline armoring and beach fill.
+Believes that climate change and sea level rise further reduce the efficacy of shoreline armoring and beach fill.

-Will thus continue to work to establish appropriate setbacks for coastal development based on current and predicted erosion, sea level rise and associated trends.
+Will thus continue to advocate for shoreline policies that include appropriate setbacks for coastal development based on current and predicted erosion, sea level rise and associated trends.

 Will encourage immediate work towards managed landward retreat of existing structures from dynamic shorelines, including shorelines affected by sea level rise.